e-gov/GOVSSO/TechnicalSpecification.md

 ### 7.1 Verification of the identity and logout tokens

 The client application must always verify the identity token and logout token.
-The client application must implement all the verifications based on OpenID Connect and OAuth 2.0 protocols.
-(References: OIDC-CORE, OIDC-BACK)
+The client application must implement all the verifications based on OpenID Connect and OAuth 2.0 protocols [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] and [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)].

 The client must verify token’s: